jefryramadhan/Tableu-Retail-Dashboard/README.md

-# Data Sales Online Visualization with Interactive Dashboard in Tableu
+# Data Sales Online Visualization with Interactive Dashboard in Tablaeu

 ## Project Objective
 The goal in this project is to build an interactive dashboard and focus on the implementing advanced features for in depth anlysis.